 Coworkers in the Delius group will be trained in all aspects of synthetic organic chemistry (synthesis, purification, literature research), supramolecular chemistry (screenings, titrations, crystallisation), as well as analytical chemistry (NMR, MS, HPLC, LCMS, GC).
 Our research on systems chemistry will contribute to a better understanding of highly complex systems in nature and we are working towards practical applications in molecular sensing and organic electronics.

-Our latest paper on the "adaptive behaviour of dynamic orthoester cryptands" was just accepted for publication in ACIE.
-Congrats to Oleksandr, René and our collaborators.
+Our latest paper on the "Adaptive Behavior of Dynamic Orthoester Cryptands" was just accepted for publication in ACIE.
+Congrats to Oleksandr, René and our collaborators!

 Our first postdoc joined the group today: a big welcome to Dr. Xiang Wang (PhD with Ivan Huc at CNRS Bordeaux)!

 Elisabeth "Betty" Urbanke just joined our group for an undergraduate project (HiWi).
 Welcome to the group!